Stamford House, Singapore: Controversy

 In 1991, there is a debate over whether to demolish EU Court or Stamford House for a road widening project.

 EU Court is an endangered art deco styled building across Hill Street from Stamford House which was built in the late 1920s as an apartment block.
 However during the period of time, there is a fundamental issue of traffic congestion in that area which leads to the consideration of road widening.
 This sparks controversy as experts think that policy-makers should focus on stopping the car growth problem instead of simply expanding the road.
 However in the end, EU Court was still being demolished in 1992 to make way for the widening of Victoria and Hill Streets, being replaced by Stamford Court, a building that seems rather out of sync with the architecture of the area.
+The result was the irreversible loss of a heritage building in order for Hill street to be widened by one lane, which did not solve the traffic congestion issue.

 Therefore, decision was made to forgo preserving EU Court and conserve Stamford House instead.
 This is mainly because Stamford House was claimed to have “greater potential to become an active and successful commercial centre”.